My 7 Picks For The Best Load Balancing Software

 Azure Application Gateway is often appreciated for its versatile load-balancing options.
 Users highlight the ability to distribute traffic based on URL paths, HTTP headers, and cookies as a major benefit, especially for managing complex web applications with varying routing needs.
 This level of control helps ensure smoother delivery of services across diverse environments.

-A commonly praised capability in reviews is the Layer 7 load balancing.
-Many G2 users point out how the advanced routing at the application layer enables traffic distribution based on specific attributes.
-This not only provides more precise control over backend traffic but also enhances the overall reliability and efficiency of web application delivery.
+A commonly praised capability in reviews is Layer 7 load balancing.
+Many G2 users highlight how advanced routing at the application layer enables traffic distribution based on specific attributes.
+According to G2 Data, 94% users gain value from its application layer controls to manage requests, protocols, and policies.
+11

 One feature that I see getting a lot of praise is the built-in web application firewall (WAF).
 According to several reviewers, the integrated WAF adds a strong security layer by protecting applications from vulnerabilities like SQL injection and cross-site scripting.
 Users appreciate that this feature is embedded directly into the gateway, eliminating the need for separate tools to secure their web apps.